 They can help identify parts of the product that require improvement.
 Using high-performing customer service support tools can help collect this data.

-Incorporating this insight into the customer experience underscores the significance of data for businesses that aim to stay competitive in the modern market, especially those that leverage customer service outsourcing.
+Incorporating this insight into the customer experience underscores the importance of data for businesses aiming to remain competitive in today's market, especially those that leverage customer service outsourcing.

 Why Customer Data Is Essential